glorialulu/TSNet/docs/installation.rst

   packages (e.g. SciPy, NumPy, pip, matplotlib, etc.)..

-Stable release (for users)
+Stable Release (for users)
 --------------------------

-To install TENet, run this command in your terminal:
+To install TSNet, run this command in your terminal:

 .. code-block:: console